-The specific risks identified within the Pension Fund risk register as at March 2019 were:
+The specific risks identified within the Pension Fund risk register as at March 2020 were:

 - 1. Fund assets fail to deliver returns in line with the anticipated returns underpinning valuation of liabilities over the long-term - 2.
 Inappropriate long-term investment strategy - 3.
-Active investment manager under-performance relative to benchmark - 4.
-Pay and price inflation significantly more than anticipated - 5.
-Pensioners living longer - 6.
-Poor Performance of Outsourced Administrator leading to poor quality information supplied to both members and the Fund Actuary - 7.
-Failure to invest in appropriate investment vehicles as a result of MiFID II (legislative framework instituted by the European Union (EU) to regulate financial markets in the bloc and improve protections for investors) regulations in place from 3 January 2018 - 8.
-Cyber Security Pension schemes hold large amounts of personal data and assets which can make them a target for fraudsters and criminals - 9.
-Climate Change Risk of financial loss through climate change impacts
+Active investment manager under-performance relative to benchmark

+- 4. Pay and price inflation significantly more than anticipated impacting the ability for employers to afford contributions Pensioners living longer - 5.
+Inflation significantly more than anticipated - 6.
+Pensioners living longer. - 7.
+Poor Performance of Outsourced Administrator leading to poor quality information supplied to both members and the Fund Actuary - 8.
+Failure to invest in appropriate investment vehicles as a result of MiFID II (legislative framework instituted by the European Union (EU) to regulate financial markets in the bloc and improve protections for investors) regulations in place from 3 January 2018 - 9.
+Cyber Security Pension schemes hold large amounts of personal data and assets which can make them a target for fraudsters and criminals - 10.
+Climate Change Risk of financial loss through climate change impacts - 11.
+Portfolio liquidity risk of failure to liquidate assets or meet drawdown calls - 12.
+Failure of the pool in management of funds / access to funds - 13.
+Change in ownership/business model of KPMG Investment Advisors to the Fund - 14.
+Threat of COVID 19 to Business Continuity